NSW Boat Licence

 - Review our terms and conditions as well as the Roads and Maritime proof of identity requirements prior to attending one of our courses.

 - Read the Boat Licence Training Privacy Statement

 Everything you need to complete the course is supplied.
 Morning tea and generous lunches are available at all our venues for reasonable prices.
 It is also a good idea to bring a packed lunch.
-Break times are flexible, subject to student numbers on the day.
-Starting on the water or, at a shore-based venue our knowledgeable and qualified Skipper trainers will focus on teaching you state rules, boating knowledge and applying safe boating practices and skills - on the water.
+Break times are flexible, subject to numbers on the day.
+Starting on the water or at a shore-based venue our knowledgeable and qualified maritime trainers will focus on teaching you state rules, boating knowledge and applying safe boating practices and skills on the water.
 These learned skills will help to keep you safe and make your boating activities more enjoyable.

 What you will learn

 - Safe distance rules, speed and wake restrictions.

 - International Collision Regulations.